pudly/schmopera-hugo/content/articles/tat-2.md

 +++
 Two contrasting performances were presented in this back-to-back evening of theatre.
 First up was _Of Body and Ghost_; a dance-theatre-opera collaboration between composer/musician Kris Apple, writer/dramaturg Roswitha Gerlitz and director/choreographer Yolande Snaith that investigated the aging body through sound, movement, and storytelling.

+>With a single singer, violin, and electronics, they were able to create a sound that felt infinite.

 This was a beautiful and contemplative performance.
 The music was atmospheric and more consequential than a driving force for the storyline.
 With a single singer, violin, and electronics, they were able to create a sound that felt infinite; reverberating around the space, echoing itself, and repeating in endless patterns.
 The music sometimes took the forefront and sometimes provided a backdrop for Snaith's choreography.
 A distorted voiceover listed facts about the aging human body in a robotic tone as Snaith danced inside of a circle of salt; responding to the words, exploring the limits of her body and its abilities.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1565309846/media/2019/08/48471134777_4a66508c67_o_hs4c2z.jpg){{% /md %}}